Yellowstone National Park: Volcanism

-Yellowstone is at the northeastern end of the Snake River Plain, a great bow-shaped arc through the mountains that extends roughly 400 mi from the park to the Idaho-Oregon border.

-The volcanism of Yellowstone is believed to be linked to the somewhat older volcanism of the Snake River Plain.
-Yellowstone is thus the active part of a hotspot that the North American Plate has moved over in a southwest direction over time.
-The origin of this hotspot volcanism is disputed.
-One theory holds that a mantle plume has caused the Yellowstone hotspot to migrate, while another theory explains migrating hotspot volcanism as the result of the fragmentation and dynamics of the subducted Farallon Plate in Earth's interior.
+The unique natural features of Yellowstone are produced by the Yellowstone hotspot, a section of the North American tectonic plate which has been gradually drifting northeast over a massive mantle plume.
+Over the millennia, volcanic activity has produced rhyolite eruptions and calderas in the region, the most visible of which is the Yellowstone Caldera.
+Streams draining out of the volcanic plateau wore the landscape into large valleys and canyons such as the Grand Canyon of the Yellowstone.

-The Yellowstone Caldera is the largest volcanic system in North America, and worldwide it is only rivaled by the Lake Toba Caldera on Sumatra.
+The Yellowstone hotspot is the largest volcanic system in North America, and worldwide it is only rivaled by the Lake Toba Caldera on Sumatra.
 It has been termed a supervolcano because the caldera was formed by exceptionally large explosive eruptions.
 The magma chamber that lies under Yellowstone is estimated to be a single connected chamber, about 37 mi long, 18 mi wide, and 3 to 7 mi deep.
-The current caldera was created by a cataclysmic eruption that occurred 640,000 years ago, which released more than 240 mi3 of ash, rock and pyroclastic materials.
-This eruption was more than 1,000 times larger than the 1980 eruption of Mount St. Helens.
-It produced a caldera nearly 5/8 mi deep and 45 by 28 mi in area and deposited the Lava Creek Tuff, a welded tuff geologic formation.
-The most violent known eruption, which occurred 2.1 million years ago, ejected 588 mi3 of volcanic material and created the rock formation known as the Huckleberry Ridge Tuff and the Island Park Caldera.
+The Yellowstone Caldera, nearly 5/8 mi deep and 45 by 28 mi in area, was created by a cataclysmic eruption that occurred 640,000 years ago, which released more than 240 mi3 of ash, rock and pyroclastic materials.
+The eruption also deposited the Lava Creek Tuff, a welded tuff geologic formation.
+The most violent known eruption over the hotspot, which occurred 2.1 million years ago, ejected 588 mi3 of volcanic material and created the rock formation known as the Huckleberry Ridge Tuff and the Island Park Caldera.
 A smaller eruption ejected 67 mi3 of material 1.3 million years ago, forming the Henry's Fork Caldera and depositing the Mesa Falls Tuff.

 Each of the three climactic eruptions released vast amounts of ash that blanketed much of central North America, falling many hundreds of miles away.
 The amount of ash and gases released into the atmosphere probably caused significant impacts on world weather patterns and led to the extinction of some species, primarily in North America.
+A smaller caldera-forming eruption occurred about 160,000 years ago.
+It formed the caldera that contains the West Thumb of Yellowstone Lake.
+Since the last supereruption, a series of smaller eruptive cycles between 640,000 and 70,000 years ago, has nearly filled in the Yellowstone Caldera with 80 different eruptions of rhyolitic lavas such as those that can be seen at Obsidian Cliffs and basaltic lavas which can be viewed at Sheepeater Cliff.
+Lava strata are most easily seen at the Grand Canyon of the Yellowstone, where the Yellowstone River continues to carve into the ancient lava flows.
+The canyon is a typical V-shaped valley, indicative of river-type erosion rather than erosion caused by glaciation.